This site requires a more recent version of Adobe Flash Player to function properly.

 Rio Tinto Group is a diversified mining and resources group, headquartered in London and Melbourne.
 The company has operations across six continents, but mainly focuses its operations in Australia and Canada.
 The company has a number of subsidiaries, each focusing on one of the 14 different product types in the company's portfolio.
 The company has a principal focus on mining of primary ore for metals.
 It also owns a number of large high capacity smelting facilities for aluminum and refining facilities for copper & gold.
 China's Chinalco owns 9.3% of Rio Tinto.

 The company's Iron Ore division is the most valuable division for the following reasons:

 The iron ore segment accounts for approximately 45% of the company's revenues.
 Moreover, it is expected to remain in this range for the next few years.
 More than 60% of the company's profits come from the Iron Ore division.
 Although this number may decline over the next four years, the division will still contribute a majority of the company's profits.
 The company has long-term contracts with iron and steel manufacturers worldwide, safeguarding its production and mining activities.

 Weakness in demand for iron ore

 Iron ore is used as a raw material in the manufacture of steel.
 Thus, the demand for steel indirectly influences the demand for iron ore.
 China is the world's largest consumer of steel and iron ore.
 It accounts for over 60% of the seaborne iron ore trade.
-Growth in Chinese demand for steel is expected to slow to 3% and to 2.7% in 2014 and 2015, respectively, from 6.1% in 2013.
+Chinese demand for steel is expected to decline by 0.5% in both 2015 and 2016, respectively, following on from a 3.3% decline in 2014.
 Weakness in demand for steel will translate into weakness in demand for iron ore, which will put pressure on prices.